CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_2.md

 ```

 ## Worm @showdialog
 It's some anomalies!
-This anomaly seems to be a worm that is trying to enter the castle...
+This anomaly seems to have lots of legs and is trying to enter the castle...
 We need to create a rule to stop it coming in the castle!
 ![Worm](https://raw.githubusercontent.com/CausewayDigital/Minecraft-EE-MakeCode/main/tutorials/cyber-kingdom/firewall/images/level_2.jpg)

 ## Deny rule
-We need to come up with a rule to block access to the worm, but still allow villagers in.
+We need to come up with a rule to block access to the anomaly, but still allow villagers in.
 Add a ``||cyber:Add deny firewall rule||`` block to your rules.
 It allows you to tell the guards to deny access to anything that satisfies the rule.

 ### Distinguishing Features
-Can you see anything that might help us distinguish between a villager and a worm?
+Can you see anything that might help us distinguish between a villager and this anomaly?
 Press the < (back) button to check the lookout view for what is coming if you aren't sure.
 ```template
 cyber.setupFirewall(function () {